-PPB: Beaverton man with guns arrested in downtown Portland
+Charges dismissed for Beaverton man with guns in Portland

 Police patrolling Portland's Entertainment District have arrested a man after he was allegedly seen displaying a gun.